 To help you determine the computation for the estate tax due, you may refer to the ONETT (One-Time Transaction) Computation Sheet, in Annex B-3 (pages 16 and 17) also of RMO No. 15-03.
 Please also check the sample computations in BIR RR No. 2-2003 and BIR Form No. 1801.

 Thank you for reading and I hope this helps you.
 Should you have questions, please read the estate tax-related documents I mentioned in my post, just follow the links provided.
-Estate tax planning and donor’s tax will be tackled in a separate post.
+Related post: Donor’s Tax as an estate planning tool

 To our success and financial freedom!